-Nothing Personal is a new magazine for art, essays and reviews, based in Glasgow.
-Co-founded by Calum Sutherland, Maria Howard, Esther Draycott and Kiah Endelman Music, the pilot issue was released in January 2021.
+Nothing Personal is a magazine for art, essays and reviews, based in Glasgow.
+Edited by Esther Draycott, Kiah Endelman Music, Maria Howard and Calum Sutherland, Issue I was released in August 2021.

 Normally, the caveat precedes an opinion: It’s nothing personal but… Whoever states the phrase lets themselves off the hook.
 Someone is told: I don’t mean to offend.
 Sincere or disingenuous, with hopes to hurt or to soothe, these words create a tension.
 It both is and isn’t personal.
 In terms of the magazine, this phrase introduces the contradictions inherent to criticism––the way, despite attempts otherwise, it cannot help but be revealing of both itself and its subject.
 In Nothing Personal, the anecdotal offers a bridge to the political, social and aesthetic, and vice versa.
 The writing within works at this intersection, knowing that the subjective can disguise the structural just as easily as the objective can mask the intimate.